Arkajana03/Deposit-Predictor-/README.md

 # Deposit-Predictor-
 The goal of this project is to develop a classification model that predicts whether a bank client will subscribe to a term deposit based on demographic, historical, and call-related information.
 This project simulates a real-world retail banking use case and applies data science techniques to optimize marketing strategies.

-Here's a professional and detailed GitHub README file for your final project using the provided business case and dataset:

----

-## 📊 Term Deposit Subscription Prediction

-### 🎯 Project Objective

-The goal of this project is to develop a **classification model** that predicts whether a bank client will subscribe to a **term deposit** based on demographic, historical, and call-related information.
-This project simulates a real-world **retail banking** use case and applies data science techniques to optimize marketing strategies.

 ---

 ### 🏢 Business Context